 - It’s not uncommon to see a dig out cavity or slight route in the bridge pickup cavity of the body.
 This was commonly done during assembly to allow for the fit of the pickup wiring.
 Later a worm route was added into the process before painting.

 - The sunburst finishes of this early period were basically one tone sunburst.
 They were the plain ash in the center with a brown edge around it on the front and back of the body.
 Then, this would be clear coated.
 Since all of the finishes were nitrocellulose at the time it would yellow giving the appearance of a yellow in the center of the burst over time.

-- All of the potentiometers used for volume and tone were 100k ohm with a solid brass shaft.
+- Some of the potentiometers used for volume and tone were 100k ohm with a solid brass shaft.
 They were generally Stackpole brand. (code 304).

 - The plastics used for the pickup covers and knobs have a sort of marbleized look to them.

 - Pickup height rubber grommets are often black instead of translucent brown.
 (Note the pickup rubber grommets are just surgical tubing cut into 3/8″ lengths.)

 - The body, still made with ash, was extremely contoured.
 The standard finish was now a two-tone (“Canary yellow” to “Amber brown”) sunburst finish with the center yellow color sprayed.

 - The 1954 Fender Stratocaster also made available some custom colors.
 Of the notable custom colors are 0001 which is a desert sand color with gold hardware and a gold anodized guard that belonged to David Gilmour for many years.
 Another is the Gold 1954 Stratocaster given to Eldon Shamblin from Leo Fender.
 One more is the Cimarron Red 1954 Stratocaster given to Bill Carson by Leo Fender.